rcreator822/GamerHub/README.md

 # GamerHub
-Welcome to my new website!
+Welcome to my new website, GamerHub!

 ## Description

 Gamer Hub is a unblocked game and proxy site made by a noob.
-This was supposed to just be for fun, so don't take it seriosly.
+This was supposed to just be for fun, so don't take it seriously.

-If you fork this repository, please give it a star and ensure there is a page on your website giving credit to the creator.
+If you fork this repository, please give it a star and ensure there is a page on your website giving credit/attribution to the creator.

 ## Topics

 - Games
 - Fun
 - Unblocked
+- Proxy

 ## Owners
 This project is owned by [rcreator822](https://github.com/rcreator822), inspired by [DotLYHiyou's](https://github.com/DotLYHiyou) project, [Blackout Games](https://github.com/DotLYHiyou/BlackoutGames).
 Co-owned by [samuelbianchi73](https://github.com/samuelbianchi73) and [D0tlyBiy0u](https://github.com/D0tlyBiy0u).